Xyvir/iex.run/.github/readme.md

 ## todo:

-- skip re-download if the sha alternate file stream matches
 - add external download and run option via metaparemeter OR other scripts
 - Have stub script replace spaces with quesiton marks automatically for parameters.
 - finish remaining planned meta-parameters